David’s work has been shown in a number of mixed shows and at commercial galleries. Listed below are details on these exhibitions.

 1990 – 1991: Howard Gardens Faculty of Art & Design, Cardiff.
 (Foundation in Art & Design).

 1992 – 1995: Falmouth School of Art & Design, Cornwall.
 (BA[hons] Fine Art).

 1998 – 1999: Cyncoed Faculty of Education and Sport, Cardiff.
 (PGCE Art & Design).

-Born in Cardiff in 1972, David studied art full-time first at Howard Gardens in Cardiff then at the Falmouth College of Art.
+Born in Cardiff in 1972, David studied art full-time first at Howard Gardens in Cardiff then at the Falmouth School Of Art And Design.
 During his degree studies, David tried a number of different mediums, but concentrated on developing his painting skills.

 The artist would be the first to admit he took a chaotic approach to painting in those college years, a number of themes began to emerge.
 The work incorporated a number of mediums including montage, inks, oils, acrylics, found materials and more, and at times pushed into areas guided more by the college tutors than the areas David found personally satisfying.

 Despite the chaos and experimentation of that period, the best of his work always returned to a figurative style based on a number of recurring and personal themes.
 Using his homeland of Wales as an inspiration, the paintings borrowed from partially remembered stories of childhood, the country’s folklore and ancient tales of giants and strange lands hidden beyond view.